Why Nicole Richie Is "Proud and Horny" for Husband Joel Madden - E! Online

 And when she appeared on Megan Thee Stallion's Snapchat series Off Thee Leash in February, the "Lifestyles of the Rich and Famous" singer shared a picture of Nicole hilariously bumpin' booties with the rapper, writing, "2 of my favs in one photo."
 He later joked that his Instagram account was now a "Meg/Nicole fan page."

-In May, Joel continued to celebrate Nicole sharing a slideshow of the reality star with their two kids—daughter Harlow, 14, and son Sparrow, 12—throughout the years.
+In May, Joel continued to celebrate Nicole by sharing a slideshow of the reality star with their two kids—daughter Harlow, 14, and son Sparrow, 12—throughout the years.
 "Happy Mother's Day to one of the greatest of all time," he penned in the tribute.
 "We love you @nicolerichie."